 When dealing with ticks, these little buggers can pack a potentially serious bite.
 The more time we spend outdoors, the higher the risk of contracting a variety of illnesses.
-We’re most vulnerable from April through September, and the latest reports show tickborne diseases were reported in all states but Hawaii in 2016.
+We’re most vulnerable from April through September, and the latest reports show tickborne diseases were reported in all states but Hawaii.

 When a tick does attach, it inserts a feeding tube and can suck blood for up to several days, unbeknownst to the host, animal or human.
 If the tick is carrying a pathogen, the disease could be transferred through its saliva.

-According to the Centers for Disease Control (CDC), many tickborne sicknesses, such as Lyme disease and Southern Tick-Associated Rash Illness (STARI), can present with similar symptoms, such as fatigue, fever, chills and rash.
+According to the Centers for Disease Control (CDC), many tickborne illnesses, such as Lyme disease and Southern Tick-Associated Rash Illness (STARI), can present with similar symptoms, such as fatigue, fever, chills and rash.

-Consider taking precautions like using DEET and covering exposed skin in wooded areas as the first step to helping prevent tickborne troubles for you, your family, as well as pets.
+Consider taking precautions when in wooded areas like using DEET and covering exposed skin as the first step to helping prevent tickborne troubles for you and your family, as well as pets.
 If you do find one on your skin, avoid using petroleum jelly or burning devices, and follow these CDC guidelines to remove the tick:

 - Take a fine-tipped tweezers to grasp the tick as close to the skin’s surface as possible.